nguyennick197/positive-doodle-api/README.md

 All responses are in JSON format, with the following fields:

-- `data`: The data returned by the request.
-This will be an array of rows for requests to `/doodles`, or a single object for requests to `/doodles/:id` or `/doodles/random`.
+- The data returned by the request will be an array of rows for requests to `/doodles`, or a single object for requests to `/doodles/:id` or `/doodles/random`.